Sperm Retrieval -Microsurgical Epididymal Sperm Aspiration (MESA)

 Vasovasostomy Consultation – What You Need To Know About Vasectomy Reversal Success Rates

-Dr. Friedman schedules consultations the same day as your procedure for out of state patients, or you can have the consultation before you decide to schedule a date.
+Dr. Conners schedules consultations the same day as your procedure for out of state patients, or you can have the consultation before you decide to schedule a date.

 A consultation can be any day of the week, and he will do his best to accommodate your schedule if you need an evening appointment.